Infertility. A Success Story

 If you enjoyed this article...

 please don't forget to rate me up, leave some comments, and share the link with your social networks!

 Thanks for reading

 More by this Author

 After 2 years of taking Citalopram for depression, it was time to stop.
-But the side effects that no doctor talked to me about were about to have some serious effects, including the dreaded brain zaps
+But the side effects that no doctor talked to me about were serious, including the dreaded brain zaps.